-Mechanical, electrical and biomedical engineers and physicists are involved into our service team.
-They install and service the microscopes around the world and provide support to users.
+Mechanical, electrical and biomedical engineers and physicists are involved in our service team.
+They install and service microscopes around the world and provide support to users.

-The software department’s programming experts improve the control software of our devices, extending the possibilitiess and analysis.
-They work on the most effective implementation of user’s requests.
+The software department’s programming experts improve the control software of our devices, extending the possibilities and analysis.
+They work on the most effective implementation of user requests.

 Our research team conducts high-impact studies in brain research and works with our microscopes every day.
-Their vision and feed-back to the developers is one of the most important driving forces of our company.
+Their vision and feedback to the developers are one of the most important driving forces of our company.

 The Femtonics Chemistry department designs and develops new caged neurotransmitters and custom-synthesized compounds for frontier neuroscience research.